-- Handling collected data with care, including information like full names, email addresses, mailing addresses, phone numbers, sexual orientation, race or ethnicity, and so on.
+- Handling collected data with care, such as full names, email addresses, mailing addresses, phone numbers, sexual orientation, and race or ethnicity.

-If you’re unsure if your organization qualifies for the program, reach out to a professional who can verify your eligibility and keep up with compliance standards for you.
-As we’ll explore later, experts (like the team here at Getting Attention) dedicate their time to learning and staying up-to-date on Google Grants eligibility and compliance rules.
-That way, you can rest assured that you’ll become and remain eligible!
+If you’re still unsure if your nonprofit qualifies for the Google Grants program, reach out to a professional who can verify your eligibility and keep your account up to compliance standards.
+As we’ll explore later, Google Ad Grants experts (like our team at Getting Attention) are dedicated to learning and staying informed on Google Grants eligibility and compliance rules, allowing you to devote your time to other priorities.

 Takeaway: Google has quite a few eligibility requirements your organization must meet to qualify for the Google Grants program.
-However, the benefit of amplifying your mission is well worth the time you’ll spend checking into your Google Grants eligibility!
+However, amplifying your mission is well worth the time you’ll spend checking into your Google Grants eligibility!

 4. How do I start the Google Grants eligibility verification process?

-So, you’ve determined your organization’s Google Grants eligibility.
-Great!
-What’s next?
-It’s time to start the verification process where you set up the relevant accounts and actually fill out the program’s application.
+Once you’ve determined your organization’s Google Grants eligibility, it’s time to start the verification process.
+This is where you’ll set up the relevant accounts and actually fill out the program’s application.

 - Register with TechSoup.
-If you haven’t already, you need to authenticate your nonprofit through TechSoup.
-TechSoup works with companies (like Google) to provide nonprofits with discounted and free software, hardware, and services to help streamline their work.
-Verification typically takes anywhere from 2-14 business days, so be sure to factor this step into your timeline.
-Once you’re officially registered, they’ll give you a validation token that you’ll need to provide to Google.
+If you haven’t done so already, you’ll need to authenticate your nonprofit through TechSoup.
+TechSoup works with companies like Google to provide nonprofits with free and discounted software, hardware, and services to streamline their work.
+Verification typically takes 2-14 business days, so be sure to factor this into your timeline.
+Once you’re officially registered, they’ll give you a validation token to provide to Google.

 - Sign up for a Google for Nonprofits account.
-To access Google Ad Grants, your nonprofit needs a Google for Nonprofits account.
-It’s a straightforward application process that involves providing your tax identification number, non-discrimination policies, and general contact and organization information.
-Plus, this account offers many other tools that your organization can take advantage of (like Google Workspace and the YouTube Nonprofit Program).
-While straightforward, this process could take several days.
-It’s best to get started as soon as possible.
+Before you apply, your nonprofit needs to create a Google for Nonprofits account, which involves providing your tax identification number, nondiscrimination policies, and general contact and organization information.
+This account offers many tools your nonprofit can take advantage of, like Google Workspace and the YouTube Nonprofit Program.
+However, account approval could take several days, so get started as soon as possible.

-Bear in mind that this process will take a bit of time since both TechSoup and Google will have to manually review your applications and confirm your accounts, so it’s best to start sooner rather than later.
-Otherwise, that’s it!
-In just three simple steps, you can be up and running with Google Ad Grants.
-From here, you can create your Google Ads account and configure your campaigns to best suit your goals.
+Since both TechSoup and Google will have to manually review your applications and confirm your accounts, it’s best to start sooner rather than later.
+Once you’ve been approved, you can create your Google Ads account and configure your campaigns to best suit your goals.

-If this process seems a bit overwhelming, relax!
-Getting Attention specializes in helping nonprofits apply for Google Ad Grants, so reach out today for a free consultation!
-We’ll confirm your eligibility and help you walk through each of the steps above.
+If this process seems a bit intensive, consider turning to professional assistance.
+Getting Attention specializes in helping nonprofits apply for Google Ad Grants, so reach out for a free consultation!
+We’ll confirm your eligibility and take you through each of the steps above.

 5. Can my nonprofit lose its Google Grant eligibility status?

-Yes, your nonprofit can absolutely lose its Google Grants eligibility!
-If your nonprofit doesn’t maintain compliance with the program’s policies, their team will revoke your eligibility and suspend your account.
-To avoid that outcome, abide by the following best practices:
+Yes, it is definitely possible to lose your Google Grants eligibility.
+If your nonprofit doesn’t remain compliant with the program’s policies, Google will suspend your account.
+This, of course, can be easily avoided by following these best practices:

 - Maintain an active account.
 Google wants to see that you’re making good use of the grant, so log in at least once a month and update your account at least every 90 days.

-- Target ads in a relevant way to a specific region.
-Make a recognizable effort to target your desired audience by both topic and region.
-You want your ads to accurately reflect your nonprofit’s mission as well as reach who your mission is relevant to.
+- Make your ads relevant to your specific audience.
+Create ads that target your desired audience by both topic and region.
+Your ads should accurately reflect your nonprofit’s mission as well as reach relevant users online.

 - Evaluate keywords monthly.
-Check your keywords often to see what’s working and what’s not.
-Based on your evaluation, restrategize as necessary.
-Additionally, there are a few keyword rules to keep in mind.
-For example, no single keywords, overly generic keywords, or keywords with a quality score of 1 or 2 are permitted.
+Check your keywords often to see what’s working and what isn’t, then restrategize as necessary.
+Additionally, it’s critical to avoid using single keywords, overly generic keywords, or keywords with a quality score of 1 or 2.

 - Maintain a 5% click-through rate (CTR).
-Failing to meet 5% CTR for two consecutive months can result in account deactivation.
+Be sure to maintain a 5% click-through rate each month.
+Failing to meet this standard for two consecutive months can result in account deactivation.

-When Google first established the program around 20 years ago, there weren’t any formal compliance requirements in place.
-This often led to nonprofits advertising unhelpful content on their website and targeting the wrong keywords that didn’t align with the searcher’s intent, thus connecting them with unqualified prospects.
-Nonprofits were more focused on spending as much of the grant money as possible to increase their search visibility, rather than connecting with likely prospects.
-This decreased the value of the program and probably impacted users’ satisfaction when their Google searches led to irrelevant content.
+When Google first established its program, there weren’t any formal requirements in place.
+This often led to nonprofits advertising unhelpful content on their website and targeting keywords that didn’t align with user intent, thus connecting them with unqualified prospects.
+Because of this, Google launched its official compliance rules in 2018 to encourage nonprofits to develop thoughtful ad strategies that drive meaningful conversions.

-Luckily, Google provides a number of resources to help you meet these Google Grants requirements.
-For example, to improve CTR, you can pause generic and high impression, low CTR keywords.
-You can also ensure geotargeting is set for each campaign.
-Don’t worry about having to figure it all out on your own — Google is here to help and so are dedicated experts like Getting Attention!
+Luckily, Google provides a number of resources to help you meet Google Grants eligibility criteria.
+For example, to improve CTR, you can pause keywords that are generic or high impression, low CTR.

-If you’ve lost your Google Grants eligibility, don’t stress about it too much yet.
-Google has a clear process for requesting account reactivation, and they’ll often tell you how you went against the account requirements.
-You can partner with a Google Grants consultant to work through the reactivation process.
+If you’ve lost your Google Grants eligibility, there’s no need to stress.
+Google has a clear process for requesting account reactivation and they’ll often indicate where you fell short of the account requirements.
+A Google Grants consultant can direct you through the reactivation process.

 6. Are there experts that can verify my Google Grants eligibility?

 Oftentimes, nonprofits will look to traditional marketing agencies for their Google Grants needs.
-However, the Google Grants program is not the same as standard Google Ads.
-It’s best to look for agencies that specialize in Google Grants.
+However, the Google Grants program differs quite a bit from standard Google Ads.
+Therefore, it’s best to look for agencies that specialize in Google Grants.

-For example, Getting Attention is qualified to help you every step of the way.
-Here are just a few of the many services we can offer your nonprofit throughout your Google Grants journey:
+Getting Attention is qualified to help you every step of the way.
+Here are just a few of the many services we can provide your nonprofit throughout your Google Grants journey:

-- Google Grant Application: Our experts can complete the application for you efficiently and effectively, pledging a high success rate for your nonprofit’s acceptance.
-We’ll check your Google Grants eligibility first and walk through the essential steps so that your account gets approved on the first try!
+- Google Grant Application: Our experts can efficiently and effectively complete the application for you with a high success rate for acceptance.
+We’ll check your Google Grants eligibility and walk through all of the essential steps so your account gets approved on the first try!

-- Google Grant Hygiene: While you focus on your nonprofit’s mission, we’ll take care of maintaining your campaign data, tracking conversions, and conducting tests to see which ads inspire conversions.
+- Google Grant Hygiene: While you focus on your nonprofit’s mission, we’ll take care of maintaining your campaign data, tracking conversions, and conducting tests to determine which ads inspire conversions.

 - Google Grant Reactivation: If your account is ever suspended, we can help get your account back up and running in no time.

-- Keyword Research: The key to a successful Google Grants campaign is choosing the perfect terms to target.
-Our research team can do the heavy lifting to make sure you’re using the most relevant and effective keywords for your nonprofit.
+- Keyword Research: Our research team can do the heavy lifting to make sure you’re using the most relevant and impactful keywords for your nonprofit.

-From improving the quality of your website to working with a specialized agency, we’ve covered the ins and outs of the Google Grants eligibility requirements.
+From improving your website to working with a specialized agency, we’ve covered the ins and outs of meeting the Google Grants eligibility requirements.
 Hopefully, you’re now able to assess your own nonprofit’s eligibility and get started on the application process.
 If not, our team is always here to help!

-If you’re interested in learning more about effective account management, review the following resources to help you take your nonprofit to the next level and meet your mission goals through Google Ad Grants:
+If you’re interested in learning more about effective account management, review the following resources to take your nonprofit to the next level and meet your mission goals through Google Ad Grants:

 - How to Optimize a Google Grant Account: 7 Top Tips.
-Once you’ve been awarded access to the program, configure powerful campaigns with the tips we share in this guide!
+Once you’ve gained access to the program, configure powerful campaigns using the tips in this guide!

 - Google Grants Agency: How To Hire an Expert & Our 5 Choices.
-If you’re thinking about outsourcing Google Grants eligibility confirmation and account management to a professional, make sure to check out this guide from Re:Charity first.
+If you’re thinking about outsourcing the work for confirming your Google Grants eligibility and managing your account to a professional, be sure to check out this guide from Re:Charity first.

 - Why Are Google Ad Grants Confusing?
 And How to Simplify Them.
 There’s certainly a lot you need to know to leverage Google Ad Grants effectively.
-If you’re confused by the program, this guide offers some helpful advice.
+If you’re looking to understand more about the program, this guide offers some helpful advice.